 The house depicted in the painting below was used for suluk where Naqshbandi tariqah followers would live in for an extended period of time and dedicate their time doing zikr under the guidance of Sheikh Omar.
 According to his grandson, Haji Fathil bin Sheikh Zakaria Basheer, members of Kedah royal family were among those who used to frequent the 'Suluk House'.
 Sheikh Omar was from the Khalidiah branch of Naqshbandi which until today emphasizes on seclusion.
 He thus carried the title al-Khalidi.

 I thought Sheikh Omar was special because he did not seem to be apologetic nor was he secretive about his involvement in tariqah.
 In fact, he did not allow his personal religious inclinations to hinder him from taking part in public affairs.

 Picture was taken at Haji Fathil's Resident

 Harian Metro dated 27 March 2009

-p/s O son, did I tell you that I grew up in Kampung Melayu, Ayer Hitam, Penang - a humble neighborhood blessed by such a holy presence.
+p/s O son, did I tell you that I grew up in Kampung Melayu, Ayer Hitam, Penang - a humble neighbourhood blessed by such a holy presence.
 I recalled the nights when I stayed up to study, I would take a break on the balcony of my family's flat on the 9th floor.
-Everytime, I mean everytime I stood there, my eyes somehow always landed on the dome of the mausoleum.
+Every time, I mean every time I stood there, my eyes somehow always landed on the dome of the mausoleum.
 In the stillness of the night, the dome looked mysteriously majestic yet intensely serene.
 I know in my heart that I would not be the person I am today without the barakah from Sheikh Omar Basheer al-Khalidi.
 Al-Fatihah.